Shapes

 Login credentials, card details, and sensitive data are all targets of phishing scams.
 One of the most common methods malicious cyber criminals use is phishing emails that appear to be from a trusted source.

-All it takes is one unsuspecting victim to click on a link and they can endanger their company’s security, or put themselves at risk of identity theft.
+All it takes is one unsuspecting victim to click on a link and they can endanger their company’s security, their friends and family's data, or put themselves at risk of identity theft.

 What is a phishing attack and how do they work?

 A phishing email will aim to dupe the recipient into revealing sensitive information or unintentionally downloading malicious software.
-By clicking on a link or opening a malicious attachment, personal or company information can become compromised such as login credentials (usernames and passwords) or financial informational (bank card numbers).
+By clicking on a link or opening a malicious attachment, personal or company information can be compromised such as login credentials (usernames and passwords) or financial information (bank card numbers).

 How to stop phishing attacks